 Professor Ève Morisi

-Ève Morisi’s research seeks to interrogate some of the intersections of poetics, politics and ethics in French and Francophone literature.
+Ève Morisi’s research seeks to interrogate the intersections of poetics, politics and ethics in French and Francophone literature.
 Part of it focuses on the representations of extreme violence and resistance in both prose and poetry from the 19th century to the present day.
 Hugo and Baudelaire have been of particular interest for the 19th century; Camus and Algerian Francophone writers for the 20th and 21st centuries.

 Albert Camus, le souci des autres (Classiques Garnier, 2013), her second book, investigated some of the ways in which Camus’s works and thought reject exclusion and establish a minimal threshold of the human.
 It showed that this author revives the polysemy, etymology, and mythology of “souci” (meaning both “care” and “concern”) while also highlighting the limits of such ethics and activism through a close examination of his journalism, fiction, correspondence, and public interventions.
 This essay was complemented by an edited volume on the broader question of Camus et l’éthique (Classiques Garnier, 2014).